CGI-FR/PIMO/README.md

       jsonpath: "exemple.exemple"
     mask:
       type: "argument"
+    # Optional cache
+    cache: "cacheName"
+caches:
+  cacheName:
+    # Optional bijectif cache
+    unique: true
 ```

 `version` is the version of the masking file.
 `seed` is to give every random mask the same seed, it is optional and in case it is not informed, the seed is chosen with the time to look more random.
-`masking` is used to define the masks that are going to be used by pimo.
+`masking` is used to define the pipeline of masks that are going to be used by pimo.
 `selector` is made of a jsonpath and a mask.
 `jsonpath` defines the path of the entry that has to be masked in the json file.
 `mask` defines the mask that will be used for the entry defined by `selector`.
+An optional `cache` can be declare. if the current entry is already in the cache as key the associate value is retrurn without executing the mask.
+Else the mask is executed and a new entry is added in the cache with the orignal content as `key` and the masked result as `value`.
+The cache have to be declared in the `caches` section.

 ## Possible masks